 Make a Night of it With a Portable Fire Pit in Your Outdoor Space

 Summer pastimes include roasting s’mores, telling ghost stories, and snuggling together by the fire.
 A custom-built fire pit might cost thousands of dollars, but there are several affordable portable ones ($175, Wayfair).
 Another benefit of this safe, swoon-worthy addition is that it keeps mosquitoes away.
 For $175, check out this one on Wayfair.

 Turn Up the Heat With Creative Lighting

-Make sure your lighting setup is custom-tailored for a bright family meal, beautiful romantic date night, swinging party, or whatever else you have in mind for a nighttime outdoor feel.
+Make sure your lighting setup is custom-tailored for a bright family meal, a beautiful romantic date night, a swinging party, or whatever else you have in mind for a nighttime outdoor feel.
 Jensen suggests zhuzh up your space with “string lights or cute Mason jar lanterns with solar lights” in addition to (or instead of) investing in a portable fire pit.
 String lights ($34, Amazon) can be hung from trees, fences, or your home’s walls to create a romantic or festive atmosphere, depending on the brightness and number of strands used.
 For a quick atmosphere, place mason jars and lantern lights on tables, pillars, and posts, as well as around trees and gardens.

 Install a Garden Gallery if You Haven’t Already

 While birdbaths and little fountains are lovely, Gladys Connelly, a housekeeping expert at The House Connection in Las Vegas, Nevada, suggests instead setting up a yard art gallery.